- Docket No.

 Why this Matters:

-The plaintiffs argue that the Inflation Reduction Act’s Medicare drug negotiation process violates the First Amendment, Due Process Clause of the Fifth Amendment, Excessive Fines Clause, the Nondelegation Doctrine, and exceeds Congress’s enumerated powers.
+The plaintiffs argue that the Inflation Reduction Act’s Medicare drug negotiation process violates the First Amendment, the Due Process Clause of the Fifth Amendment, the Excessive Fines Clause, the Nondelegation Doctrine, and exceeds Congress’s enumerated powers.
 Medicare’s authority to negotiate the price of certain single-source, high-priced drugs is estimated to result in substantial savings for Medicare beneficiaries and the federal government.
+This appeal addresses whether the district court erred in dismissing the plaintiffs’ case due to improper venue.

 Potential Impact: